 Issue 9: Methods: The authors should describe the type of media that was used for recruitment.

-Answer 9: We are grateful for raising this important issue and outline the media type in Methods (local broadcasters ORF Tirol and RAI Südtirol and newspapers)
+Answer 9: We are grateful for raising this important issue and outline the media type in Methods (local broadcasters, such as ORF Tirol and RAI Südtirol and newspapers)

 Issue 10: It seems like the survey had not been previously validated which should be listed as a limitation in the discussion.
 The survey should also be included in the supplemental methods.